ionic-team/ionic-docs/docs/api/range.md

 Range has several options for supplying a label for the component:
 - `label` property: used for plaintext labels
 - `label` slot: used for custom HTML labels
-- `aria-label`: used for ranges with no visible label
+- `aria-label`: used to provide a label for screen readers but adds no visible label

 ### Label Placement